j-ovalle/phoenix-courier/README.md

 # Phoenix
-A simple courier desktop app that uses Azure SQL Database
+Courier desktop app that uses an Azure SQL Database.
+Created with Windows Forms.